rob duckworth

 ABOUT:

 Firstly, thank you for your donations.
-Any money received from either the kindness of your heart, or by purchasing my story has gone to a charity that will no doubt will help save somebodies life.
-It something I feel very passionate about as I wouldn't be here without the teams today and the incredible work that the NHS do.
-This as a continuation of my previous fundraising efforts.
+All funds received, whether from your generosity or buying my story, have been donated to a charity that will undoubtedly save a life.
+It is a cause I feel very passionate about, as I wouldn’t be here without the incredible work that the NHS does.
+The charity is a continuation of my previous fundraising efforts.

 MY STORY: